MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab03_Enable_Intelligence.md

 ---
 lab:
-    title: 'Lab: Enable intelligence'
+    title: 'Lab: Sales Insights'
-    module: 'Module 2: From Lead to Opportunity'
+    module: 'Module 4: Sales Analytics and Insights'
 ---

-Module 2: From Lead to Opportunity
+Module 4: Sales Analytics and Insights
 ==================================

-## Practice Lab 3 – Enable intelligence
+## Practice Lab – Sales Insights

 Scenario
 --------

-One of the primary selling points of Dynamics 365 for Sales to World Wide Importers (WWI) was the integration of Artificial Intelligence (AI) to make sales data immediately actionable for their sales users.
-You are a functional consultant configuring Dynamics 365 for Sales for World Wide Importers.
-You have been tasked with enabling out of the box AI functionality so that users can use tools such as the relationship assistant, productivity cards and email intelligence.
-In this lab, you will enable sales intelligence, relationship assistant, email engagement, and auto capture, relationship analytics, predictive lead scoring, notes analysis, and connection insights.
+One of the primary selling points of Dynamics 365 Sales to World Wide Importers (WWI) was the integration of Artificial Intelligence (AI) to make sales data immediately actionable for their sales users.
+You are a functional consultant configuring Dynamics 365 Sales for World Wide Importers.
+You have been tasked with enabling out of the box Insights functionality so that users can use tools such as the relationship assistant, productivity cards and email intelligence.
+In this lab, you will enable Sales Insights and explore the settings.

 **Important Note:** This lab will provide you with an actual Dynamics 365 tenant and licenses for the Power platform applications you will be using in this